SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 - Maximum number of properties: 500,000
 - The source file must be uploaded to the same SharePoint Online tenant where the process is started.

-## User profile property import process

-Following is the full process:

-1. Create or synchronize users in an Office 365 tenant or to the Azure AD associated to it.
-	 - When users are synchronized to Azure AD, it also synchronizes a standardized set of attributes to the SharePoint Online user profile service.
-2. Create any needed custom properties within the user profile service.
-	 - Because there are no remote APIs for creating custom properties in the user profile service, this step must be performed manually for each of the tenants where custom user profile properties are needed (this only needs to be done once per tenant).
-	 - Only user profile properties that are not “allowed to be edited by end users” can be imported.
-Trying to import a JSON object property to a user profile property that is marked as “editable by end users” results in an exception when the CSOM API is called.
-3. Create and upload the JSON file to the Office 365 tenant.
-	 - You must upload the JSON data file containing the information to be updated to the Office 365 tenant.
-	 - In the case of any exception during the import process, SharePoint provides additional logging information saved in the same document library where the file existed within a new sub folder.
-	 - Cleaning of the log files and JSON files is not done automatically and is the responsibility of the custom solution using the API.
-You should consider the life cycle of these files within your implementation.
-These files are stored in document libraries, so they consume a portion of the assigned storage for the site collection.
-4. Call the bulk UPA Import API for queuing the import job.
-	 - Use the CSOM API to queue the import process.
-This can be achieved by executing CSOM code by using either managed code (.NET) or PowerShell.
-	 - The method to queue the job requires property mapping information and the location of the data file.
-This method quickly executes because it queues the actual import process, which later is executed as part of a back-end process in SharePoint Online.
-5. Check the status of the import job.
-	 - You can also use remote APIs to check the status of a specific import job or all the recent import jobs.
-To be able to check the status of a specific call, you should store the unique job identifier received as a return value when the job is queued.

-## CSOM API for the bulk import process
+## Queue the import process

-### Queue import

-You can queue the import process by calling the [QueueImportProfileProperties](https://msdn.microsoft.com/en-us/library/office/microsoft.online.sharepoint.tenantmanagement.office365tenant.queueimportprofileproperties.aspx) method located in the [Office365Tenant](https://msdn.microsoft.com/en-us/library/office/microsoft.online.sharepoint.tenantmanagement.office365tenant.aspx) object.
+You can queue the CSOM API for the bulk import process by calling the [QueueImportProfileProperties](https://msdn.microsoft.com/en-us/library/office/microsoft.online.sharepoint.tenantmanagement.office365tenant.queueimportprofileproperties.aspx) method located in the [Office365Tenant](https://msdn.microsoft.com/en-us/library/office/microsoft.online.sharepoint.tenantmanagement.office365tenant.aspx) object.
 This is an asynchronous call in that it doesn’t download the source data or perform the import; it simply adds a work item to the queue for doing this later.

 Following is the full signature of the method: